karraar/spark-custom-build/README.md

-# spark-custom-build
+# Hadoop and Spark Mac OS Custom Build
 ## Description
+Download, configure and install custom versions of Hadoop and Spark for Mac OS with native library support.
+### Hadoop Build
+#### Description
+Use native Mac OS libraries including (hadoop, zlib, nsappy, lz4, bzip2, openssl) This script will download, build, configure, and install a local install as follows:
+- Using environment variables:
+  * HADOOP_VERSION (default: 2.8.5)
+  * HADOOP_INSTALL_DIR (default: $HOME/bin/hadoop-${HADOOP_VERSION})
+- Download sources and checkout to specified version
+- Patch for libbz2
+- Build
+- Install to ${HADOOP_INSTALL_DIR}
+- Set environment variables in ~/.bash_profile
+### Spark Build
+#### Description
-This script will build spark, configure, and install a local install as follows:
+This script will download, build, configure, and install a local install as follows:
 - Using environment variables:
   * SPARK_VERSION (default: 2.4.4)
   * HADOOP_VERSION (default: 2.8.5)